How to Maximise Your Vitamin C Absorption

 - Low mood and irritability

 - Red or blue spots on the skin

 What is the Best Time to Take Vitamin C?

 Because vitamin C is water-soluble, supplements are best absorbed on an empty stomach.
 It’s best taken in the morning, 30 minutes before eating for optimum absorption.

 Vitamin C is a water-soluble vitamin, stored in the body in very small amounts.
 It has a low absorption rate in the body as it is mostly destroyed in the digestive system.
 Any Vitamin C that does manage to get into the bloodstream then has a poor absorption rate into the body’s cells as this water-soluble vitamin struggles to penetrate the fat-based cell membrane.

 According to scientific research at The National Center for Biotechnology Information liposome-encapsulated vitamin C offers higher absorption than standard oral vitamin C supplements.
 The vitamin C is wrapped in a bubble of tiny sphere-shaped liposomes that carry ingredients safely by encapsulating them.

 It passes safely and quickly through the digestive system into the bloodstream.
 The liposomes then merge with the fat-based cell membrane, transferring its contents to the inside of the cell where the vitamin C begins to work.
 Maximum absorption is achieved through the liposomal encapsulation process with minimum waste.

-Zooki Liposome-encapsulated Vitamin C sachets provide the most potent form of vitamin C in the most convenient way possible, delivery the nutrients directly to your cells.
+Zooki Liposome-encapsulated Vitamin C sachets provide the most potent form of vitamin C in the most convenient way possible, delivering the nutrients directly to your cells.
 The sachets contain 1000mg of vitamin C in liquid form and are easily dissolved in water to form a pleasant drink.

-Additionally, IV Boost offers high dose vitamin C IV therapy, suitable for people who are keen to address deficiencies or health concerns.
+Additionally, IV Boost offers high-dose vitamin C IV therapy, suitable for people who are keen to address deficiencies or health concerns.